Join us through Clearing

 The following information regards the next steps in the process and a list of things you need to do before you begin your studies at Ravensbourne.
-Please also visit our New students page for useful information applicable to all Ravensbourne Tier 4 offer holders.

 A conditional offer means that you have not yet fulfilled the criteria set by Ravensbourne in your offer letter, such as academic requirements, English language or other entry requirements (please refer to your offer letter).